Lzy-dot/OCELOT2023/README.md

 # OCELOT2023
-Code for OCELOT 2023: Cell Detection from Cell-Tissue Interaction
+Solution of Team saltfish for OCELOT 2023: Cell Detection from Cell-Tissue Interaction

+You can reproduce our method as follows step by step:

 ## Environments and Requirements